Politics of Botswana

 Botswana is a parliamentary republic in which the president of Botswana is both head of state and head of government.
 The nation's politics are based heavily on the Westminster system and on traditional Setswana chiefdom.
 The legislature is made up of the unicameral National Assembly and the advisory body of tribal chiefs, the Ntlo ya Dikgosi.
-The National Assembly chooses the president, but once in office the president has significant authority over the legislature with only limited separation of powers.

-The Botswana Democratic Party (BDP) ruled as the dominant party from independence in 1966 until its defeat at the 2024 Botswana general election.
-Elections are considered free and fair by observers.
+The president is, by convention, the leader of the political party capable of commanding the confidence of the National Assembly.
+Once in office, executive dominance over the legislature is structurally reinforced by the first-past-the-post electoral system, which tends to manufacture large parliamentary majorities for the governing party.
+This dynamic is further entrenched by a high cabinet-to-MP ratio, which leaves behind a small backbench thus weakening legislative oversight capacity as cabinet collective responsibility binds a large proportion of governing party legislators to the executive.

-During the country's 58-year long dominance of the BDP, political opposition was mostly fragmented and faced institutional challenges such as the first-past-the-post voting system and the lack of state-funded party funding.
-Thus several opposition parties existed and regularly held a small number of seats in the National Assembly for much of that period.
+During the country's 58-year-long dominance of the BDP, political opposition was mostly fragmented and faced institutional challenges.
+These included the first-past-the-post electoral system, which tended to split the opposition vote and allowed the BDP to win many seats with only a plurality, and the lack of state-funded party funding.
+Factionalism and splits were frequent amongst opposition parties and they regularly held a small number of seats in the National Assembly for much of that period.
 These were mainly the Botswana National Front (BNF) and the Botswana Congress Party (BCP).
-The BNF-led Umbrella for Democratic Change (UDC) was formed in 2012 as an electoral alliance of opposition parties to consolidate the opposition vote in one political formation, the UDC was elected in 2024, thus ending the BDP's predominance.
+The BNF-led Umbrella for Democratic Change (UDC) was formed in 2012 as an electoral alliance of opposition parties to pool the opposition vote in one political formation.

-Botswana achieved independence from the United Kingdom in 1966.
+The first Botswana elections took place in 1965, with Botswana achieving independence from the United Kingdom in 1966.
+From 1966 to 2024, the BDP won every election.
 The BDP led by Seretse Khama formed the first government and continued winning elections every five years.
 Quett Masire became president following Khama's death in 1980 and the BDP was enveloped by factionalism in the 1990s.
 This factionalism persisted through the presidencies of Festus Mogae from 1998 to 2008 and Ian Khama from 2008 to 2018.
 The liberal Botswana Movement for Democracy was formed in 2010 to challenge what they saw as Khama's increasing authoritarian tendencies and was the BDP's first major splinter party.
 Khama's successor, Mokgweetsi Masisi, became president in 2018 and quickly entered into a strong political rivalry with Khama, which came to redefine the politics in Botswana over the following years.

-Botswana has an above average human rights record and it is recognised by human rights groups as one of the strongest democracies in Africa.
-Economic policy in Botswana revolves around the nation's lucrative diamond industry, which makes up a significant portion of the economy.
-The country has been praised as an economic success as it pursued free market policies in the 20th century and it has since shifted to more redistributive economic policy.
-Wealth inequality remains high and welfare programs are limited and means-based, but public services and infrastructure receive strong funding.
-Foreign policy in Botswana has historically emphasised multilateralism, non-alignment and realpolitik.
-Apartheid South Africa was the nation's primary foreign policy concern until 1994 and then instability in Zimbabwe thereafter.